Rose Dunn: Later life

-After the killing of "Bittercreek" Newcomb, Dunn was often accused of having set him up, revealing to her brothers where the outlaws were hiding.
+After the killing of Newcomb, Dunn was often accused of having set him up, revealing to her brothers where the outlaws were hiding.
 She denied this, and her brothers later defended her, stating that she had no knowledge of their intentions, nor did she reveal the hideout to them.
 She was never prosecuted for her involvement with the gang.
 Her short outlaw life launched her to the level of western legend.

-In 1898 she married local politician Charles Albert Noble, and sometime after 1900 (a census year), they left Oklahoma and all outlaw associations behind them.
-Charles Noble died in 1930 and she married Richard Fleming (whom she first met when 16) in 1946.
+In 1898, she married local politician Charles Albert Noble, and sometime after 1900 they left Oklahoma and all outlaw associations behind them.
+Charles Noble died in 1930, and she then married Richard Fleming (whom she had first met in Ingalls when she was 16). in 1946.

-She died at the age of 76 in Salkum, Washington.
+Dunn died in 1955 at the age of 76 in Salkum, Washington.

 In pop culture

 The name "Rose of Cimarron" (not that of Rose Dunn) first came to popular attention with the publication of Bill Tilghman's booklet, Oklahoma Outlaws.
+Tilghman had written and filmed a silent movie about the pursuit and capture of various outlaw gang members across the state; the pamphlet, copies of which are still extant, told the story of the lawmen and outlaws of this era of the new territory, then state, of Oklahoma.
+They were sold or handed out at viewings of Tilghman's film.